abitofalchemy/Scriptus/README.md

 Scriptus
 ========

-+ The gist:
+Scriptus is a collection of scripts that I've collected over the years to carry out useful tasks.

-  Scripts: Python, PHP, Octave, Matlab, JS, and others
+Scripts include Python, PHP, Octave, Matlab, JS, and others.
+Feel free to use these and when something isn't clear, feel free to contact me and ask for more info and details.

-+ Test
+## StarLog

+06Jul16: Added Cpps and R's

 ## On R (cheat sheets)
 -[From the DataCamp course - data.table] (https://s3.amazonaws.com/assets.datacamp.com/img/blog/data+table+cheat+sheet.pdf)